gmmorris/gmmorris.github.io/_posts/2019-02-13-a-night-as-primary-at-unruly.md

 2. The CPU on the offending exchanges was working harder than usual and the number of connections hitting our Nginx servers was climbing.
 3. The exchange was running out of memory.
 The log revealed that the exchange was suffering from repeated exceptions stating *java.lang.OutOfMemoryError: Java heap space*, meaning our code was allocating space for *something* but was unable to then release this space, eventually running out of memory.

 These issues were further evidence of a problem, but none of them revealed the source of the problem.
 I made several attempts to identify a networking issue, such as an inability to reach the outside world from within the servers hosting the _Ad Exchanges_ themselves, but everything seemed to work as expected.
-Though the _Ad Exchange_ service was running out of resources, the servers themselves (on which the services run) seemed to be behving correctly, despite doing so under pressure of hosting a distressed service.
+Though the _Ad Exchange_ service was running out of resources, the servers themselves (on which the services run) seemed to be behaving correctly, despite doing so under pressure of hosting a distressed service.

 I decided it's time to for a hard restart.